Hard Jacka

 Albert Jacka

-Mrs Jacka in grey skirt, Albert Jacka in uniform to her left, Sid Jacka to her right.
-Bessie Jacka on Albert's left.
-Aunt Margaret and Uncle Ted Waldron between Albert and Mrs Jacka.
-Mrs waldron was Mrs Jacka's sister (nee kettle) ex Wedderburn.
+Mrs Elizabeth Jacka in grey skirt, Albert Jacka in uniform on her left, Sidney Jacka to her right.
+Albert’s sister Bessie Jacka holding his arm.
+Albert’s aunt Margaret and uncle Ted Waldron (owners of the house in Clifton Hill) stand behind the gate between Albert and Mrs Jacka.
+Mrs Waldron, who was originally from Wedderburn, was Mrs Jacka’s sister (nee Kettle).

 Courtesy of Geoff Crapper